 PayPal your donation directly to firstname.lastname@example.org or click on the donate button, or mail us a check to Tuba City Humane Society, P.O.
 Box 1016, Tuba City, AZ 86045.
 Venmo @TubaCity-HumaneSociety.
 Your donations literally allow us to continue to rescue.
 We are an all-volunteer group.
 95%+ of our expenses are the veterinary costs of rescue.
 All of the animals who come into our care receive veterinary treatment, through our main service provider, Desert View Veterinary Clinic, or veterinary clinics in Flagstaff.

 Be a Foster Hero – Foster a Pet

 We rely on volunteers to foster rescued pets in their homes or in a secure location on their property.
-Volunteers help prepare rescued pets for adoption, while the animals also receive necessary veterinary care including vaccinations and spay or neuter surgery.
+Foster homes help prepare rescued pets for adoption, while they are getting healthy and receive necessary veterinary care including vaccinations and spay or neuter surgery.

 We need all kinds of fosters including medical fosters, temporary fosters, relief fosters, etc. If you live on the western Navajo Nation, we would love your help.
 You can foster animals in a secure location on your property.
 If you live in Flagstaff, foster pets in your home, where they can learn about living inside as part of a family.

 - provides support

 - will respond quickly to any issues you encounter

 When a stray is first rescued, fostering may look like this: